kazcare/cheesy-cheese/README.md

 <a></a>
 ### Physical Testing

-* Testing were carried out on Google Chrome, Microsoft Edge and Mozilla Firefox for following devices:
+* Testing was carried out on Google Chrome, Microsoft Edge and Mozilla Firefox for following devices:

     - Google Nexus 10